NicholasMoser/WormsNotes/README.md

 ## Text Modification

-You can find all of the game text in `files\Language`.
-It looks like the developers originally created csv files, such as `NGCMessages.csv`, and then converted them to XOM objects in the `files\Language\NGC` directory.
+You can find all of the game text in `files/Language`.
+It looks like the developers originally created csv files, such as `NGCMessages.csv`, and then converted them to XOM objects in the `files/Language/NGC` directory.
 You therefore can modify these messages by modifying the respective XOM object, such as `American.xom`.

 ![Example of replacing text](/text_mod.png?raw=true "Example of replacing text")